Speed of sound peak in isospin QCD: a natural prediction of the Medium Separation Scheme

+In the next section, we present the numerical results for each of these quantities.
+It should be emphasized that an improper regularization of medium effects results in an incorrect behavior of thermodynamic quantities and may lead to nonphysical outcomes.
+A detailed discussion of causality violation and related issues arising from such improper treatments can be found in Ref.~\cite{Pasqualotto:2023hho}.

-To compare our model predictions with the results from LQCD, in the following we consider two representative sets of parameters: set I corresponds to a pion mass $m_\pi = 139.57$ MeV, utilized in the model of Ref.~\cite{Abbott:2024vhj}, while set II corresponds to $m_\pi = 169$ MeV to more closely represent the LQCD ensembles in Ref.~\cite{Abbott:2023coj}.
+{\it Numerical Results.} To compare our model predictions with the results from LQCD, in the following, we consider two representative sets of parameters: set I corresponds to a pion mass $m_\pi = 139.57$ MeV, used in the model of Ref.~\cite{Abbott:2024vhj}, while set II corresponds to $m_\pi = 169$ MeV to more closely represent the LQCD ensembles in Ref.~\cite{Abbott:2023coj}.
 The $SU(2)$ model takes as additional inputs the pion decay constant $f_\pi$ and the quark condensate $\left\langle\bar{u}u\right\rangle = \left\langle\bar{d}d\right\rangle$.
 The $SU(3)$ parametrization considers in addition to $f_\pi$ and $m_\pi$ also the kaon mass $m_K$ and the eta-meson mass $m_\eta$, while fixing the value of the current quark mass $m_l$.
-The obtained parameters are shown in Tabs.~\ref{tab:parameters_su2} and \ref{tab:parameters_su3}, for the $SU(2)$ and $SU(3)$ cases respectively.
+The parameters obtained with the sharp cutoff method are shown in Tables~\ref{tab:parameters_su2} and \ref{tab:parameters_su3}, for the $SU(2)$ and $SU(3)$ cases respectively.